publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stVII/ptB/ch475/schI/m__us_usc_t49_s47508.md

 >         “(4) use dynamic economic modeling capable of determining impacts on all aircraft in service in the United States fleet; and

->         “(5) continue the use of a balanced approach to address aircraft environmental issues, taking into account aircraft technology, land use planning, economic feasibility, and airspace operational improvements.
+>         “(5) continue the use of a balanced approach to address aircraft environmental issues, taking into account aircraft technology, land use planning, economic feasibility, and airspace operational improvements.”

->     “(c)  __Annual Report__  __.—__

->     Not later than July 1, 2000, and annually thereafter, the Secretary shall transmit to Congress a report regarding the application of new standards or technologies to reduce aircraft noise levels.”

  __Aircraft Noise Research Program__